what do you mean by “consciousness”? (part 1)

 The word “ghost” comes from “Ghost in the Machine”, a phrase coined by Gilbert Ryle to ridicule the idea that:

-We call this thing the “self’ or the “mind” or our “consciousness” or, as in the anime, our “ghost”.
+We call this thing the “self‘ or the “mind” or our “consciousness“.
+In the anime, it’s the “ghost”.

 Why This Doesn’t Make Any Sense